-In 2022, sales were up 21.1%, operating earnings were down 1.1% and net earnings were up 1.3% relative to 2021.
-After careful review and analysis of stated performance objectives in 2022, the Committee calculated an overall success rate of 95.5% of implemented objectives and a rate of 80.2% inclusive of quantitative goals.
-The CEO's behavioural assessment scored at 95.0%.
-Performance and Behaviour are equally weighted in the STAR system.
-Therefore, the CEO's overall performance from the Company's STAR evaluation system was 87.6%.
-CEO compensation decreased by approximately 1.4% in 2022 in large part due to the decrease in the value of share-based awards received in the current year compared to the prior year.
+In 2023, sales were up 22.9%, operating earnings were up 30.3% and net earnings were up 18.0% relative to 2022.
+After careful review and analysis of stated performance objectives in 2023, the Committee calculated the CEO's overall success rate of 94.7% of implemented objectives and a rate of 80% inclusive of quantitative goals.
+Therefore, the CEO's overall performance from the Company's STAR4 evaluation system was 87.4%.
+CEO compensation increased by approximately 15.4% in 2023 in large part due to the increase in the Annual Profit Bonus based on the increase in overall Company earnings in the current year compared to the prior year.
 Executive bonuses are assessed and paid quarterly.

 The Company's objectives are structured around three key areas or "legs" (as in the Stepping Stool Program, discussed further in this Circular): 1) Customer; 2) Employee and 3) Financial.
-Key CEO objectives in 2022, supporting the Company objectives, included:
+Key CEO objectives in 2023, supporting the Company objectives, included:5

-Key CEO objectives in 2022, supporting the Company objectives, included:
+Key CEO objectives in 2023, supporting the Company objectives, included: